-This section explains the initial setup steps required to prepare the Gemstone development board for use and demonstrates how to connect to Gemstone from your computer.
-In later sections of the documentation, software/hardware development processes and various project examples will be examined.
+This section explains the initial setup of the Gemstone development board and the necessary steps to get it ready for use.
+It will also show how to connect the Gemstone to your computer.
+In later sections of the documentation, software/hardware development processes and various project examples will be discussed.

 By the end of this section, you will gain experience in the following topics: